Convalescent plasma programme

-We are collecting plasma from recovered COVID-19 patients to help with national clinical trials.
+We are leading a programme to collect plasma to help with national clinical trials.

 After a virus, your plasma contains antibodies used to help fight infection.